JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 **# Update colonyNetwork**

 This will update the colonyNetwork submodule to the colonyNetwork version that you set above.
-The `--recurseive` flag will update all of the submodules within the colonyNetwork submodule as well.
+The `--recursive` flag will update all of the submodules within the colonyNetwork submodule as well.
 This will ensure that anyone who is working on the project is using the same version of colonyNetwork and the same version of each submodule within colonyNetwork.

 **# Move to colonyNetwork**